-KDPH recommends HCV RNA testing for Infants born to mothers infected with HCV at the infant's wellchild visit between the ages of two months to six months.
+KDPH recommends HCV RNA testing for Infants born to mothers infected with HCV at the infant's well-child visit between the ages of two months to six months.
 Updated recommendations can be found at CDC Recommendations for Hepatitis C Testing Among Perinatally Exposed Infants and Children - United States, 2023 | MMWR.
 An infant born to a mother with HCV infection is reportable to public health officials in Kentucky.
-Electronic reporting can be done through Direct Data Entry (DDE).
-If your facility is not yet onboarded, email KHIEsupport@ky.gov.
-More information can be found at: Kentucky Health Information Exchange Direct Data Entry (DDE).
-If DDE onboarding is not yet completed, fill out an the EPID 394 Kentucky Reportable Disease Form and fax to 502-564-4760.
+Electronic reporting preferred.
+If you have full NEDSS access, you can create an investigation, and no further reporting is needed.
+If you do not have NEDSS access, report electronically via Direct Data Entry (DDE).
+Email KHIEsupport@ky.gov to be onboarded for DDE if your facility is not yet using it.
+No EPID form is required if using either electronic option.
+EPID 200 and EPID 394 forms may be used as last resort.

 An alternative HCV antibody test (anti-HCV) can be offered no sooner than age 18 months because anti-HCV from the mother might last until this age.
+Children for whom parental HCV status is unknown should be tested.
+Children in foster or kinship care, in particular, are at a higher risk of exposure and should be tested.
 See Appendix 3 the "Management of Infants Born to Mothers with Hepatitis C Virus Infection for Healthcare Providers: Guide for Testing Infants and Children Perinatally Exposed to Hepatitis C Virus (HCV) Infection.
 Refer children with positive HCV test results to identified HCV pediatric specialists in your region.
-For questions on referral, contact the Viral Hepatitis Program (vhp@ky.gov).
+For questions on referral, contact the Viral Hepatitis Program (vhp@kv.gov).